iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/6sem/e2/basic_accounting.md

-# Syllabus

-## BASIC ACCOUNTING & FINANCE COURSE

-**Course objective**

-After the completion of the course, students will be able to acquire basic knowledge and skill on basic accounting tools and concepts of financial analyses.

-**Course outline**

 1. **Basic accounting equation and double entry book-keeping system (7 hours)**
     * Foundation and basic elements
     * Changes in the equation